joef551/clusandra/README.md

 clusandra
 =========

-Clusandra is a data stream framework that was started as part of a CS master's project at the University of West Florida.
+Clusandra is a data stream clustering framework that was started as part of a CS master's project at the University of West Florida.
+It is written entirely in the Java programming language and leverages the Spring framework and any JMS-compliant messaging system.

-The general idea is to have a framework that allows for the distributed or parallel processing of the data stream.
+The general idea is to have a framework that facilitates the distributed processing of the data stream.
+It also allows you to pipeline the processing of the data stream and persist synopsis structures in the Cassandra NoSQL database.
+For example, you can pipeline a series of modules that preprocess, cluster, and then persist the clusters to the database.
+Using a integration framework, such as Apache Camel, you can implement a number of different pipelining designs.

 See the trunk/doc directory for papers produced during the project and referenced works .
 The papers need to be updated to reflect the latest work on Clusandra.